FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 19th May 2023.md

 that were originally designed for a horse and cart, not a cycle lane and a car.
 He outlined at

-the very least we should cost a distributor road as this opens up a huge pocket of land for--- 2
+the very least we should cost a distributor road as this opens up a huge pocket of land for
+---
+2

 mixed use and development.
 Councillor Ruddle added that Newcastle West needs to be